sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 The flow will be like this:

-* Some users mint LP tokens in the `x/liquiditypool` module.
+* Some users provide liquidity in the `x/liquiditypool` module.
   * They will get `$SSR` for the reward.
 * Some users stake `$SSR` token in the `x/staking` module
-* People who have voting power can vote for the pool in the `x/gauge` module which pool should get `$SSR` for the incentive for liquidity providers.
+* People who have voting power can vote for the pool in the `x/liquidityincentive` module which pool should get `$SSR` for the incentive for liquidity providers.
 * The voter for each pool will receive the reward from the profit of the pool.

 Sunrise PoL inherits the perspective of Berachain that "dApps that use Sunrise DA are interested in the engagement of Sunrise PoL".

+## How to do staking

+* Keplr dashboard

+## Specs

+* Blockchain framework: Cosmos SDK v0.50.2
+* Consensus algorithm: CometBFT (Tendermint)
+* Validator set size: 100